VictoriaMetrics/vmgather/tests/README.md

 ## Test Environment

-VMExporter includes a complete Docker-based test environment in `local-test-env/`.
+VMGather includes a complete Docker-based test environment in `local-test-env/`.

 See [local-test-env/README.md](../local-test-env/README.md) for details.